YouliangYuan/YouliangYuan/README.md

 ## Hi 😄， codes for my work CipherChat and DeRTa are below 👇.
-If you want to join us, email Professor [Pinjia He](https://pinjiahe.github.io/), who is a nice guy like me.
+If you want to join us, email Professor [Pinjia He](https://pinjiahe.github.io/), who is a guy as nice as me.

 <!--
 **YouliangYuan/YouliangYuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.